kicaj29/aws/VPC-LB-AutoScalingGroup-EC2-Route53/readme.md

 ![vpc-21-aws-create-ec2-instance.png](images/vpc-21-aws-create-ec2-instance.png)

 * **Outbound traffic is allowed by default** - when incoming connection (request) is allowed then by default response is also allowed.
 Using other worlds: return traffic is allowed by default (if incoming traffic is allowed).
+Also when connection is established by for example EC2 instance then by default this outgoing traffic is allowed.

 * **Inbound traffic is implicitly denied** - if there is no rule then the incoming traffic is denied.